-- Gingko biloba – Ginkgo biloba is one of the oldest species of trees on earth.
+Ginkgo Biloba – Ginkgo Biloba is one of the oldest species of trees on earth.
 And has been used in Chinese medicine for millennia.
-Gingko helps reduce oxidative stress by eliminating free radicals.
+Ginkgo helps reduce oxidative stress by eliminating free radicals.

 A study with 31 stroke patients looked at the effects of supplementing with Ginkgo in stroke recovery.
-The patients were given 1,500 mg of Gingko per day.
-Researchers found the stroke patients using Gingko had lower oxidative stress, inflammation and better antioxidant levels.
+The patients were given 1,500 mg of Ginkgo per day.
+Researchers found the stroke patients using Ginkgo had lower oxidative stress, inflammation and better antioxidant levels.
 Along with a greater decrease in C-reactive protein and an increase in circulating antioxidants.[v]

-Recommended nootropic dosage of Gingko biloba extract is 120 – 240 mg per day.
+Recommended nootropic dosage of Ginkgo Biloba extract is 120 – 240 mg per day.

 Glutathione is a potent antioxidant, anti-inflammatory and free radical scavenger.
 Supplementing with NAC modulates glutamate levels and dopamine release in your brain.
 And it helps restore dopamine receptors.

 Adding NAC to your nootropic stack helps reduce irritability, anxiety and depression.
 And protects your brain from excess glutamate and oxidative stress.
 Recommended dosage of N-Acetyl L-Cysteine is 600 mg, 3-times per day.

 Pine Bark Extract (Pycnogenol) Supports Cognitive Function

 Pine Bark Extract (Pycnogenol®) – This extract of maritime pine bark offers several nootropic benefits to the aging brain.
 Pycnogenol prevents accumulation of oxidatively damaged proteins.
 And may reduce the risk of diseases like Parkinson’s, Alzheimer’s, and Huntington’s.